 FROM: Sandi Wong, Dean of the College

-2) Chairs and Program directors: provide a statement that describes the merits of the applicant’s proposal and the impact of the sabbatical on staffing.
+2) Chairs and Program directors: provide a statement that describes how the proposed leave will contribute to the applicant’s professional development and how the leave, if approved, would affect staffing in the department or program.
 Please list the courses the faculty member will not teach and explain the role that those courses play in the department’s curricular and/or general education offerings.
-Submit this statement to Pam Leutz by OCTOBER 11, 2013.
+Submit this statement to Pam Leutz by OCTOBER 10, 2014.

 a) Full-year sabbaticals (eight blocks) will be paid at the rate of 5/9 the individual’s regular full year salary.

 b) Half-year sabbaticals (four blocks) will receive full pay.
-Faculty awarded half-year sabbaticals will teach three blocks during the sabbatical year.
+Tenured faculty awarded half-year sabbaticals will teach three blocks during the sabbatical year.
 They will be eligible for a block without teaching (but with other normal faculty obligations) during the half year they are not on leave.
+Adjunct faculty awarded half-year sabbaticals will teach half of their regular teaching load.
+They will receive full pay (adjusted according to regular teaching load).
 Faculty on sabbatical leave will not be eligible for other release blocks during that year.

 c) Tenure-track faculty may apply for an early sabbatical as described in the Faculty Handbook.
 The award of an early sabbatical is contingent upon the successful completion of the pre-tenure review, and is limited to a half a year.
+Those who are reviewed in their second year at the College are also eligible to apply.
 Faculty awarded an early sabbatical may still apply for a regular sabbatical during their sixth year at the College to be taken in the seventh year.

 B. Appointments to Positions with ACM (Associated Colleges of the Midwest)